 No. You will be registered in only one course.
-Then you will need to petition the Administrative Board for permission with the Petition Form.
+Then you will need to petition the Administrative Board for permission with the Petition form which is on the Class Dean’s web page at http://www.smith.edu/classdeans/new_guidelines.php.
 Keep in mind that the board is unlikely to allow you to take courses with time overlaps of more than 10 minutes.

-If you wish to study abroad, please consult with the Office of International Study in the Global Studies Center.
+If you wish to study abroad, please consult with the Office of International Studyin the Lewis Global Studies Center http://www.smith.edu/world/.
 Credit will only be given for Smith programs and Smith-approved programs.
 There is a specific process to get a program approved for Smith credit.
 For more information see the advisers in the Office of International Study.

 If you wish to study elsewhere in the United States during term time, you should consult first with your class dean.

 You will need to have the courses approved by the dean for transfer to your Smith record.
 Any course you wish to use towards major requirements will also need to be approved by your major adviser.
-You may have courses approved by filling out a Transfer of Credit Form and attaching course descriptions.
+You may have courses approved by filling out a Petiton for Transfer Credit form which is on the Class Dean’s web page at http://www.smith.edu/classdeans/new_guidelines.php and attaching course descriptions.
 No online courses are acceptable for transfer credit.

-Smith aid will not apply to study elsewhere in the United States except in the case of the 12-College Exchange .
-You may consult with Student Financial Services about a consortial agreement that will help you temporarily transfer federal grants and loans.
+Smith aid will not apply to study elsewhere in the United States except in the case of the 12-College Exchange.
+See information about the 12 College Exchange Program on the Class Dean’s web page at http://www.smith.edu/classdeans/new_guidelines.php.
+You may consult with Student Financial Services http://www.smith.edu/sfs/ about a consortial agreement that will help you temporarily transfer federal grants and loans.

 Does Smith have exchange programs with other colleges?